Why are my rates changing?

 Ofgem (the UK energy regulator) has reviewed the prepayment tariffs used by

 energy companies across the industry to check if prepayment customers are being charged fairly.
-An
+As a result, an

-industry-wide price cap on prepayment tariffs will be introduced which will result in a change in our Pay As You
+industry-wide price cap on prepayment tariffs was introduced which resulted in a change to our Pay As You

 Go tariff on 1 April 2017.
-All energy providers will be reviewing their rates at this time.
+All energy providers reviewed their rates at this time.

 We have done our best to secure the best rates for our customers.